OzzieIsaacs/calibre-web-test/README.md

 - install Calibre as conversion tool (if running from within pycharm debugger version 3.48 at most, as Calibre 4.x crash during conversion in this configuration)

-- configure folder names in file ./test/config_test.py
+- Copy files from ./test/config_files to /test, configure folder names in file ./test/config_test.py

 - optional: for testing of goodreads you need a goodreads account with the corresponding api-key, the credentials have to be added in config_goodreads.py

+- After finishing all tests an email can be send out, the password for the e-mail account and the location of the result file (accessible via ssh) can be stored using keyring (https://pypi.org/project/keyring/), configuration options are stored in config_email

 - Installing on Windows requires pycurl which can be installed using wheel in a virtual environment (download from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/)